HernanCote/rule-of-thumb/README.md

 ## Getting Started

 The solution contains all de build pipeline necessary to deploy the Front End App, Web API and Database.
-Follow the instructions in the installing section in order to run the Solution in your dev machine
+Follow the instructions in order to run the Solution in your dev machine

 ### Front End App